MIT-BECL/CV_Resources/README.md

 separate resume documents for different applications.

 ### Setting up LateX
-To set up a desktop version of LateX, follow (link to George's LaTeX tutorial).
+To set up a desktop version of LateX, follow (https://mit-becl.github.io/LaTeX-intro/).
 This is especially helpful to do when working on very large documents or if you want to be able to work offline.